CheshireMinded/template/docs/roles-and-responsibilities.md

 # Roles & Responsibilities

-This document explains how roles interact with this monorepo.
+This document provides an example of how roles might interact with a monorepo like this one.
-Even in a small team, these roles provide clarity and ownership.
+It demonstrates common team structures and ownership patterns for reference when building your own projects.

+> **Note:** This is a template repository.
+These role definitions are examples, not active assignments.

 ---